2019 Yuen Long attack: Reaction

 There was backlash on 22 July when 30 protesters demonstrated at Yuen Long police station to condemn the attacks, the delayed police response, and the alleged collusion between police and triad gangs.
 Hundreds of social workers then marched to the same police station to report the violence, hand over criminal evidence and file complaints against the police.

 On 2 August, Labour Party representatives held a protest outside the Government offices demanding that Junius Ho be stripped of his title as a Justice of the Peace.
 Along with a petition of 20,000 signatures, the Labour Party chairman said Ho was unfit to hold the position as he had incited others to use violence.

-The billionaire Robert Tsao became disillusioned with China following the attacks.
-Tsao recounted "At that time, I had dinner with a top Chinese official.
-He told me the way to proceed was to hire hooligans to work with police officers to beat up protesters, then Hong Kongers would not defy the Chinese government.”
-The ensuing Yuen Long attack “showed the true face of the Chinese Communist Party, a hooligan regime conducting violence against ordinary people...
-If it cannot get its way, its solution is to hire hooligans to beat people up.”
-He had been living in Hong Kong at the time and following the attacks he vowed to leave stating “People in Hong Kong used peaceful means at street events to express their views, but the Chinese government used cruel means of suppression, including beatings.
-It really made me angry.
-So I decided to never go to China, Hong Kong or Macau again,” He subsequently moved to Taiwan, regained Taiwanese citizenship, and pledged 100m USD to militia and civil defense units in Taiwan.
+Billionaire Robert Tsao became disillusioned with China because of the Yuen Long attack.
+He said that during a dinner, a top Chinese official told him "the way to proceed was to hire hooligans to work with police officers to beat up protesters, then Hong Kongers would not defy the Chinese government.”
+Tsao accused the police of deploying "hooligans with batons and clubs who indiscriminately assaulted protesters” and called the Chinese Communist Party a "hooligan regime".